wasanalowayed/CS-364-Project/README.md

-## Shelter of love nodejs PROJECT
+# Shelter of Love

-##A fully functional project of a cat adopting web page and it's written using HTML ,CSS , JS and MongoDB

-it's web bage for adopting cats and you can also have a delever serves in it

-*creat web bage adopting cats
-*web bage Nodejs MongoDB
-*full web bage using HTMl , CSS , js
+## Overview
+Cat Adoption Platform
+A fully functional project for a cat adoption webpage written using HTML, CSS, JavaScript, Node.js, and MongoDB.
+This webpage allows users to adopt cats and also includes a delivery service.Please note that the webpage is in Arabic.

+### Features
+- Webpage for adopting cats.
+- Built with Node.js and MongoDB.
+- Full frontend implementation using HTML, CSS, and JavaScript.
-*regester page connected to mongodb
+- Registration page connected to MongoDB.

-#how to install this project
-you can download the zip file and open it using visual sudio then you have to make sure that you have nodejs and mogodb so you can yee peoble regestered into the page creatAcount page are the only page connected to mongodb and to open the project into your prowse you need to
+## Installation

+To install and run this project, follow these steps:

+1. **To Download the project:**
+   - Download the zip file and extract it.
+   - Open the project folder using Visual Studio Code or any other code editor.

+2. ** To Install dependencies:**
+   - Ensure you have Node.js and MongoDB installed on your machine.
+   - In your terminal, navigate to the project directory and run:
+     ```bash
-* node install express
+     npm install express
-* node install nongoose
+     npm install mongoose
+     ```

+3. ** TO Run the server:**
+   - In the terminal, start the server by running:
+     ```bash
-* then node server.js
+     node server.js
-  then you will see connected to DB message you can go to your browser then tybe (localhost:3000) then the project willl open!

-  ##Known issus:
+     ```
+   - You should see a "connected to DB" message in the terminal.

+4. **Open the project in your browser:**
+   - Open your browser and go to [http://localhost:3000](http://localhost:3000).

+## Known Issues
-  * The only page connected to nomgodb is creatAcount page
+- The only page connected to MongoDB is the "Create Account" page.